daniel-enqz/ruby-corners-100/TDD/RAILS_TDD/README.md

 > We prefix instance methods with a `#` and class methods with a `.`.
 - Instance methods (Upvoting a link)

+Note: If we needed a persisted object (for example, if we needed to query for it), we would use .create. .build skips the save.
 ```ruby
 # spec/models/link_spec.rb
 RSpec.describe Link, "#upvote" do